inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

 * ~~Solve issue with non-unique German plot codes in LI~~
 * ~~Improve internal gap-filling based on sw_swc (link between records)~~
 * ~~Remove German LII records pfh~~
+* ~~considerable uncertainty in code_horizon_coarse_vol (in “pfh”) → first priority: coarse fragment fractions from other survey year?~~
+* ~~Add potential sources of uncertainty, for example ring test standard deviations.
+In theory, this lab analytical uncertainty as well as sample pretreatment uncertainty should be somehow included along with spatial variation in the variation between plot repetitions.
+At this stage, we will just compare the order of magnitude of the ring test standard deviation with the standard deviation between plot repetitions.
+At this stage, no need to exclude any data on the basis of bad ring tests.~~
+* ~~Make a separate script for LI versus LII, in which you can choose the survey form (so_som, so_pfh, s1_som, s1_pfh) and the variable to calculate stocks from.
+Different methodological decisions (e.g. about internal gap-filling opportunities) should be changeable via function input variables.
+List these important methodological variables and their options.
+A file with this methodological information should be exported as metadata in the output.~~
+* ~~Check if layer_type matches total organic carbon contents~~
+* ~~Improve internal gap-filling for bulk densities and organic layer weights outside of plausible ranges~~
+* ~~Pedotransfer functions/machine learning for bulk densities~~
+* ~~Re-evaluate coarse fragments~~
+* ~~Check for undetected unit problems (BioSoil), e.g. TOC in 54_212 should be ten times higher~~
+* ~~Internal gap-filling: also gap-fill across repetitions of certain layer 0 data (e.g. coarse fragments Slovakia)~~
+* ~~Add columns with: original data; data source; upper boundary + lower boundary confidence interval~~
+* ~~Internal gap-filling: update values for parameters that are considered constant~~
+* ~~Organic layer weight: if unknown while layer limits are known: gap-fill by multiplying a median bulk density with the layer thickness~~
+* ~~Harmonise scripts so that additional derived parameters are added in get_derived_variable_inconsistencies function~~

 ~~## TO DO - Checked PIRs~~